Wildland fire investigation: common wildfire causes

 Fires from power lines can start from conductor contact with standing vegetation due to inadequate clearances or wildland fuels on the ground ignite when electrical equipment, such as a conductor, falls to the ground and comes into contact with dry fuels.
 Sparks or molten metal from conductors or transformers can fall to the ground and ignite fires.
 Birds and small animals are also known to cause wildfires by inappropriate contact with power line high voltage equipment.
 They can be electrocuted and cause the power line to arc and spark or catch themselves on fire, igniting dry vegetation below.

 How to prevent: Proper maintenance including vegetation clearance around equipment can help prevent wildfires.
 For your safety, however, stay away from power lines, meters, transformers, and electrical boxes.
 Leave the maintenance to the professionals – if you see vegetation close or in contact with power lines, notify your utility company.
-Check your local utility for power line safe tips in your area like these offered from KEM Electric Cooperative, Inc. “What’s on that pole?”
+Check your local utility for power line safe tips in your area like these offered these offered from the Electrical Safety Foundation.

 Railroad operations and maintenance